 One of the driving forces behind shed homes is the opportunity to be creative.
 It gives a homeowner a chance to better create something that expresses who he or she is.
 It creates space to express a unique story.

-Check out these folks’ story on their shed tiny house.
+Check out these folks’ stories on their tiny shed house.

 Many regular homes have 1000 to 3000 sq/ft of living space.
 Some even have 10,000 sq/ft+!
 According to New Home Source, “The average size of new homes built in the United States grew 62 percent from 1,660 square feet in 1973 to 2,687 square feet in 2015, an increase of 1,027 square feet, according to the U.S. Census Bureau.”

 Do we really need that much more space than our grandparents?

 Most shed houses, on the other hand, often have only a few hundred sq/ft of space.
 Fewer square feet means less demand for water, electricity, heating, and other utilities, which in turn reduces the home’s impact on the environment.

 You can help to reverse the trend toward larger homes by living in a shed home.
 If you’re interested, read how Deborah Whitlaw bought the cabin home of her dreams.
 If everyone would do this there would be more room for all of us.

 11. Reduces Your Carbon Footprint

 Because of their smaller size, these living spaces take fewer building materials.
 Fewer materials means fewer trees.
 Choosing a shed house means you’ll leave more trees to support and sustain the natural environment.